salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: You see, Chicombutso isn't just building one car.
 He has created something much more bigger, an energy system that could power any vehicle around the world.
 And he is really to partner with major auto manufacturers to transform the entire industry.

-And why aren't the world's major car manufacturers queuing up to partner with Chicombutso?
+Link 11: And why aren't the world's major car manufacturers queuing up to partner with Chicombutso?
 Why is he only selling this technology direct to consumer... via a series of Zimbabwean YouTube influencers?

 People like this guy, Zim Tech Guy, who normally does technology reviews, but in recent weeks seems to have hard-pivoted to covering Maxwell Chicombutso's... inventions.